-nmon is a system performance monitoring tool designed by Nigel Griffiths at IBM, originally for AIX, and later ported to Linux.
+nmon is a system performance monitoring tool designed by Nigel Griffiths at IBM, originally for AIX, and later ported by the same author to Linux.

-nmon remains the preferred data collection daemon on AIX and is gaining traction with Linux administrators as well.
+nmon remains the preferred data collection daemon on AIX and is gaining traction with Linux administrators.
 Some of the advantages of

 - Scheduled with